 1. Always Asks Questions

-3. Ready to Accept Changes
+2. Ready to Accept Changes

-4. Eager to Lead
+3. Eager to Lead

-While healthcare improvers don’t have to be leaders in their organization, they often are, or at least are interested into working towards a leadership role.
-Because they focus so much on making change, it’s easier for them to be in a position of leadership so they’re able to implement and execute those changes.
+These healthcare workers don’t have to be leaders in their organization.
+However, most are typically interested in working towards a leadership role.
+Since they focus so much on making change, it’s easier for them to be in a position of leadership.
+This way, they’re able to implement and execute those changes.

-5. Focused on Personal Growth
+4. Focused on Personal Growth